olincollege/SoftSysJemHub/reports/report.md

 # JEM Version Control
-Our goal is to make a git-like version control system.
-We hope to extend this MVP to add a way for multiple people to work on a repository, similar to github.
-Our lower bound is to create a software that allows us to create repositories and create commits on that repository, saving progress along the way.
-Our stretch goals are to add more advanced features in git such as branches and merging.
-We also want to add a way to sync repositories across a network.
+Our goal was to make a git-like version control system.
+We hope to extend this MVP to add a way for multiple people to work on a repository, similar to GitHub.
+Our lower bound was to create a software that allows us to create repositories and create commits on that repository, saving progress along the way.
+Our stretch goals were to add more advanced features in git such as branches and merging.
+We also wanted to add a way to sync repositories across a network.
 ## Project Learning Goals ##
 #### Jonas
-I want to learn more about how git works and why it is such a widely used version control system.
-I also want to work on my overall C development skills such as creating make files, using libraries, and networking.
+"I want to learn more about how git works and why it is such a widely used version control system.
+I also want to work on my overall C development skills such as creating make files, using libraries, and networking."
 #### Miles
-I want to learn more about how Git optimizes for storage space while still maintaining the existence of every previous version of a document.
+"I want to learn more about how Git optimizes for storage space while still maintaining the existence of every previous version of a document.
 I would love to discover exactly how this is done.
-I also want to work with sockets and understand internet connections on a more fundamental level.
+I also want to work with sockets and understand internet connections on a more fundamental level."
 #### Elvis
-I want to learn more about low level network programming and how to write robust networked programs that can deal with loss of connection and other errors.
+"I want to learn more about low level network programming and how to write robust networked programs that can deal with loss of connection and other errors.
 I also hope to build the skills necessary to effectively develop c software on a team and take advantage of git and make effectively to do so.
-I would like to improve my ability to test c programs thoroughly and especially consider how to do this best around networking code and distributed systems.
+I would like to improve my ability to test c programs thoroughly and especially consider how to do this best around networking code and distributed systems."
 ## Resources and Needs ##
 We used git as guidance and inspiration when designing JEM.
 The following resources were useful in informing our design:
 1. https://ericsink.com/entries/time_space_tradeoffs.html